 NOTE: In order to apply for family reunification, you do not require the services of a lawyer.
-However, if you require legal counsel or assistance, you can seek free legal advice at the Future Worlds Center.
+However, if you require legal counsel or assistance, you can seek free legal advice by contacting the Cyprus Refugee Council (CyRC).

 You are entitled to apply for reunification with the following members of your family:

 - Unmarried children under the age of 18

 - Parents or legal guardians, if you are under the age of 18